Ryantheinventor/2DTiledMapGenerator/README.md

 ![Image](/ExtraData/AddMapGenSS.png)
 ### **Step 3:** Set the Tile Set Data to the tile set you wish to use
 ![Image](/ExtraData/SetTileSetDataSS.png)
 If every thing was done correctly when you press play you should see the generated map once it finishes loading.
-(By default the generator will generate durring the start call, to change this you must use the API)
+(By default the generator will generate during the start call, to change this you must use the API)

 ___